pzi/middleman-basis/README.md

     cd project_name
     ```

-3. Install Bower packages: `bower install`

-4. Install required gems: `bundle install`
+3. Run `source bin/setup`

 5. Run `middleman`

 ### Make it your own!

 After you have successfully set up the template for your new project, it's time to make it your own.
-You have the entire Middleman Basis repository as part of your new project, which includes a lot of files you won't need (e.g. `.travis.yml`, this version of the README etc.).
-So please, go ahead and remove files and/or change the content of them, according to your project's needs.
+So please, go ahead and remove files and/or change the content of them, according to your project's needs (especially this README).

 #### Customizing defaults